MiLB president to testify in Prince William ahead of stadium vote

 The stadium is expected to create 288 jobs in and around the stadium, to include retail and restaurants at Stonebridge.
 The complex could generate as much as $175 million in economic activity per year for the region.

-JBG’s $129 million purchase of Stonebridge at Potomac Town Center in 2015 was the most expensive real estate deal in the county, said Sebastian.
+$129 $190 million purchase of Stonebridge at Potomac Town Center in 2015 was the most expensive real estate deal in the county, said Sebastian.

 Stadium amenities